Bass Groove & Harmony in Action: Student Submissions

 reinterpret them

-apply them in new musical contexts
+and apply them in new musical contexts

 Start Developing Your Groove